shimaore/abstracted-birds/src/main-browser.coffee.md

           if the_gwlist? and the_gwlist isnt row.doc.gwlist
             the_gwlist = false

-Let's hope the sip_domain_name is the same for all rules.
+Let's check the `sip_domain_name` is the same for all rules.

           the_sip_domain_name ?= sip_domain_name

           if the_sip_domain_name? and the_sip_domain_name isnt sip_domain_name
             the_sip_domain_name = false

+Check whether our assumptions hold:

         if the_sip_domain_name is false
           ($ '.rules').prepend teacup.render ->